Raj2106-hub/Networking-Project/Multi-Branch-WAN-Connectivity-Using-OSPF/README.md

 ## Purpose

-Design and implement a multi-branch Wide Area Network (WAN) using dynamic routing to provide reliable communication between geographically separated branch offices.
+Design and implement a scalable multi-branch Wide Area Network (WAN) using OSPF dynamic routing to provide reliable communication between geographically separated branch offices.

 ---

 ## Project Description

 Designed and implemented a multi-branch enterprise WAN using **Cisco Packet Tracer**, connecting **Bangalore**, **Chennai**, and **Hyderabad** branch offices.
-Configured **OSPF (Open Shortest Path First)** for dynamic routing over serial WAN links, assigned IPv4 addressing for LAN and WAN networks, and established end-to-end connectivity between all branches.
-Network functionality was verified using **Ping**, **OSPF neighbor verification**, and routing table inspection.
+Each branch contains an independent Local Area Network (LAN) connected through a Layer 2 switch.
+The branch routers are interconnected using **Serial DCE/DTE point-to-point links** to simulate WAN connectivity.
+Configured **OSPF (Open Shortest Path First)** as the dynamic routing protocol to automatically exchange routes between branches, enabling seamless communication across the enterprise network.
+Network connectivity and routing were verified using **Ping**, **OSPF neighbor verification**, and routing table inspection.

+---

+## WAN Architecture

+This project simulates a multi-branch enterprise WAN where branch offices communicate through dedicated WAN links.

+The routers are connected using **Serial DCE/DTE point-to-point links** in Cisco Packet Tracer.
+These serial links simulate dedicated WAN circuits between branch offices.

+In a real-world enterprise environment, organizations usually obtain WAN connectivity from an **Internet Service Provider (ISP)**.
+The ISP provides technologies such as:

+- MPLS VPN
+- Leased Lines
+- Metro Ethernet
+- SD-WAN
+- Dedicated Fiber Links

+In this project, **MPLS is not implemented** because Cisco Packet Tracer focuses on enterprise network configuration rather than service-provider infrastructure.
+Instead, **Serial DCE/DTE links represent the WAN circuits provided by an ISP**, allowing the project to demonstrate enterprise routing using OSPF while simulating real-world WAN connectivity.

 ---